cockroachdb/docs/v1.1/diagnostics-reporting.md

 toc: false
 ---

-By default, each node of a CockroachDB cluster shares anonymous usage details with Cockroach Labs on an hourly basis.
+By default, the Admin UI and each node of a CockroachDB cluster shares anonymous usage details with Cockroach Labs.
 These details, which are completely scrubbed of identifiable information, greatly help us understand and improve how the system behaves in real-world scenarios.

 This page explains the details that get shared and how to opt out of sharing.

-{{site.data.alerts.callout_success}}For insights into your cluster's performance and health, use the built-in <a href="explore-the-admin-ui.html">Admin UI</a> or a third-party monitoring tool like <a href="monitor-cockroachdb-with-prometheus.html">Prometheus</a>.{{site.data.alerts.end}}
+{{site.data.alerts.callout_success}}For insights into your cluster's performance and health, use the built-in <a href="admin-ui-overview">Admin UI</a> or a third-party monitoring tool like <a href="monitor-cockroachdb-with-prometheus.html">Prometheus</a>.{{site.data.alerts.end}}

 <div id="toc"></div>

 ## What Gets Shared

 When diagnostics reporting is on, each node of a CockroachDB cluster shares anonymized storage details, SQL table structure details, and SQL query statistics with Cockroach Labs on an hourly basis, as well as crash reports as they occur.
+If the Admin UI is accessed, the anonymized user information and page views are shared.
 Please note that the details that get shared may change over time, but as that happens, we will update this page and announce the changes in release notes.

 ### Storage Details